iodepo/odis-arch/code/notebooks/releasegraphs/README.md

 > NOTE:  The [KGLab](https://derwen.ai/docs/kgl/) python library and more exactly some of the documentation at [https://derwen.ai/docs/kgl/ex2_0/](https://derwen.ai/docs/kgl/ex2_0/) can be used to load RDF in parquet into python graph workflows.

+> Note:  The links to the object in the following README are only HTTP not HTTPS, so your browser may not let you download these directly due to mixed protocol security issue.
+I am working to get these resolved with the Belgium group hosting the services.
+You may need to copy the URLs and download directly fro your terminal.
+You can also typically paste them into the browser URL box directly and it will work.
+It's the mixing of http and https that browser bark at.

 | File Name                  | Notes                                                                                                                | URL |
 |:---------------------------|:---------------------------------------------------------------------------------------------------------------------|:--- |